Wrexham: Football

 The city has a professional football team, Wrexham A.F.C., the oldest football club in Wales.
 Their home ground is the Racecourse Ground, the oldest international football ground in the world.

 Wrexham was the site of the headquarters of the Football Association of Wales from its formation in 1876 until relocation to Cardiff in 1991.

 Colliers Park has received a substantial investment to improve the facility, which was financed by FAW Wales and now recognised as a National Development Centre, complementing their existing facility in Newport.

 On 16 November 2020, it was confirmed that actors Ryan Reynolds and Rob McElhenney, through the RR McReynolds Company LLC, would be taking over the club after receiving the backing of the Wrexham Supporters Trust.

 Rugby League

-Until the end of 2016 the Racecourse stadium was home to the North Wales Crusaders who currently play in League 1 – the third division of the sport in Britain.
-In 2011 North Wales were created following the folding of the Super League club Crusaders RL.
-The team later moved to the Queensway Stadium in Caia Park, before moving to Colwyn Bay in 2021.
+In 2010, Wrexham became the new home of Celtic Crusaders rugby league club spending their final two of three seasons in the Super League – the top tier of the British rugby league system.
+Following the end of the 2011 season, the club entered administration.
+A phoenix club was readmitted as North Wales Crusaders into the third tier Championship 1.
+In 2016, the club moved to the Queensway Stadium in Caia Park as a result of lower matchday attendance, before moving to Colwyn Bay in 2021.
+The city has also hosted ten matches of the Wales national rugby league team.